-7.1.2 C Runtime
+8.1.2 C Runtime

 The C Runtime is what initially starts running when the Neki32 kernel loads your program.
-It requests memory for all your variables, unmasks signals, and calls your main function.
+It initializes the environment and filesystem, and calls your main function.
 It also contains the linker configuration, so the linker can make an executable in the right format (a flat 0-based binary).

-7.1.3 Picolibc
+8.1.3 Picolibc

 This is a port of PicoLibC to the Neki32.
 PicoLibC is a portable C Standard Library.
-It provides functions like printf and strepy.
+It provides functions like printf and strcpy.

-7.1.4 PVMK OS library
+8.1.4 PVMK OS library